MakeSchool-Tutorials/Bowling-Unity-VR/P00-Intro-Setup/content.md

 > [action]
 >
-Now let’s make a material for this bowling lane, we can use the standard unity shader, set the Albedo color to a brown or gold and drag the material to the cube to assign it.
+Now let’s create a new material for this bowling lane.
+Use the standard unity shader, set the Albedo color to a brown or gold and drag the material to the cube to assign it.
 >
 ![Lane Material](assets/Capture2.png)